AgentschapPlantentuinMeise/interactias/README.md

 Figure 2.
 An example of a network create by this notebook and then visualized in [Gephi](https://gephi.org/).
 The target species was the Egyptian fruit bat (*Rousettus aegyptiacus* (Geoffroy, 1810)) and the target country was Belgium.
 Egyptian fruit bat does not naturally occur in Belgium, but should they escape from a zoo it can be seen that they are unlikely to survive.
 Not only are their only food plants rare in Belgium, but they have a common predator, cats (*Felis catus* L.).
 In this illustration the node radius is proportional to the occupancy of that species in Belgium.
 The colours are modularity classes of the network.
 Although this is rather an extreme example, it illustrates how networks can be used to inform and evidence ecological understanding.

-## pygbif needs to be installed

-e.g. Using the Anaconda Prompt run `pip install pygbif`
+## Other potential applications
+* Comparing networks of current ecosystems versus those under future climate senarios
+* Comparing networks with or without keystone species
+* Evaluating the impact of pesticide or herbicide usage
+* Understanding the biotic pressures on rare and endangered species

+## Adaptions, improvements and adaptions
+* The script could be adapted to adapted to size the nodes based on occupancy cooccurence.
+* Users can edit the parameters of the script to omit interactions they are not interested in (e.g. visitsFlowersOf), or non-specific interactions (e.g. interactsWith).
+* Pregenerated data cubes for all countries would streamline setting up of the notebook.
+* The notebook could be used for user generated data on interactions for just a small area.
+* The notebook only works at the species level, but can be easily adapted to create higher taxon networks.
+These can be a useful simplification of some complex networks.

+## Adding additional interactions
+GloBI is an enormous database of species interactions, but there are many missing (Cains et al. 2017).
+If you have additional interactions to add to GloBI you can do so editing a simple tab-delimited text file in a GitHub repository.
+Instructions are here https://github.com/globalbioticinteractions/template-dataset

+Using this template I have set up a repository specifically to collect interaction data for species on the List of Invasive Alien Species of Union concern (https://ec.europa.eu/environment/nature/invasivealien/list/index_en.htm).
+This repository can be found here... https://github.com/trias-project/eu-species-of-concern-interactions Anyone can push additions to this repository or raise issues with citations of publications that describe the interaction.

 ## References
+" Cains, Mariana, Altimir, Nuria, Anand, Srini, Liao, William, & Shiverick, Sean.
+(2017).
+IVMOOC 2017 - Gap Analysis of GloBI: Identifying Research and Data Sharing Opportunities for Species Interactions.
+Zenodo. https://doi.org/10.5281/zenodo.814978
 * Oldoni, D., Groom, Q., Adriaens, T., Davis, A.J.S., Reyserhove, L., Strubbe, D., Vanderhoeven, S. & Desmet, P. (2020a).
 Occurrence cubes: a new paradigm for aggregating species occurrence data.
 BioRxiv.
 2020.03.23.983601; doi: https://doi.org/10.1101/2020.03.23.983601
-* Oldoni, D., Groom, Q., Adriaens, T. & Davis, A.J.S., Reyserhove, L., Strubbe, D., Vanderhoeven, S. & Desmet, P. (2020b).
+* Oldoni, D., Groom, Q., Adriaens, T., Davis, A.J.S., Reyserhove, L., Strubbe, D., Vanderhoeven, S. & Desmet, P. (2020b).
 Occurrence cubes at species level for European countries (Version 20200205) [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.3637911
 * Poelen, J.H., Simons, J.D. & Mungall, C.J.
 (2014).
 Global Biotic Interactions: An open infrastructure to share and analyze species-interaction datasets.
 Ecological Informatics. https://doi.org/10.1016/j.ecoinf.2014.08.005.